-This course investigates the process and the techniques of good market research.
-The course is designed to help the student develop the skills necessary to identify and apply the concepts that characterize high-quality marketing research practice and become a critical analyst of marketing and business research to discern good decisions and conclusions.
+Investigates the process and the techniques of good market research.
+Designed to help the student develop the skills necessary to identify and apply the concepts that characterize high-quality marketing research practice and become a critical analyst of marketing and business research to discern good decisions and conclusions.